Employment Policies and Procedures

 Employees hired to work for the University with the understanding that they are to work less than 1,000 hours in any 12-month period.
 These part-time employees may work 40 hours a week or less, but they will be employed for less than 1,000 hours in any 12-month period.

-During the first few days of employment, employees will attend an orientation program conducted by the Office of Human Resources.
+New employees will attend an orientation program conducted by the Office of Human Resources.
 During orientation, employees receive information regarding University policies, compensation and benefit programs, and other general information about the University.
 Employees will complete all employment paperwork and forms, such as retirement, insurance enrollment, and beneficiary designation.
-All new employees are required to complete the three-part, online Institutional Equity and Compliance Training Program as part of the new hire orientation program.
+All new employees are required to complete the online Institutional Equity and Compliance Training Program as part of the new hire orientation program.
 (See Section 2.2.1 of this handbook – Sexual Harassment Training Policy).
 Employees may be required to complete additional compliance training for their individual job responsibilities as directed by their supervisor.
 (See Regulatory Compliance Series training at http://www.missouristate.edu/human/training).
 Departments will provide their employees with a more specific orientation about the department and the employee's position.

 It is the policy of the University, in accordance with the Immigration Reform and Control Act of 1986 (IRCA), to hire only U.S. citizens and foreign nationals authorized to work in the United States.
 The University is a participating employer of the E-verify Program.
 All new employees require approval by the Department of Homeland Security (DHS) to determine eligibility to work in the United States.

-The IRCA requires all employers to complete I-9 Employment Eligibility Verification forms for all employees, whether U.S. citizens or not, hired after November 6, 1986.
+The IRCA requires all employers to complete I-9 Employment Eligibility Verification forms for all new employees.
 The regulations require new employees to complete and sign, by the day they begin work, the employee information and verification section of the I-9 form and to provide original documentation that is designated by the U.S. Citizenship and Immigration Services proving their identity and employment eligibility, within three business days of hire.
 Failure to complete the I-9 form will result in termination of employment.

 A new employee who receives a full-time regular appointment at the University will serve a six-month employment probationary period.
 The departmental administrator or supervisor will conduct two evaluations of the employee's work performance during the probationary period, occurring at the end of the employee's third and sixth month of employment.
 See Section 5.3 of this handbook regarding the probationary period performance evaluation.